adrien-bon/bevy_ecs_tiled/book/src/guides/spawn_reload.md

 # Spawn / Despawn / Reload a map

-These aspects are also covered in the [dedicated example](https://github.com/adrien-bon/bevy_ecs_tiled/blob/main/examples/reload.rs).
+These aspects are also covered in the [dedicated example](https://github.com/adrien-bon/bevy_ecs_tiled/blob/main/examples/map_reload.rs).

 ## Spawn a map

 Spawning a map is done in two steps:

 - first, load a map asset / a map file using the Bevy `AssetServer`
-- then, spawn a `TiledMapBundle` containing a reference to this map asset
+- then, spawn a `TiledMapHandle` containing a reference to this map asset

 ```rust,no_run
 fn spawn_map(